idebtor/JoyAI/GettingStarted.md

   This is available at [github.com/idebtor/JoyAI](https://github.com/idebtor/JoyAI).

 ## Three ways to view markdown(.md) files
 ### GitHub
   0. View them always in github website automatically and better.
   1. GitHub does not support `LaTex` yet.
 You may not see the well-formatted math equations.
 ### Web browser
-  1. Install `Markdown Preview Plus` extension in your browser.
+  1. Install `Markdown Preview Plus` extension in your browser(Chrome, Edge).
-  2. Go to `chrome://extensions 도구 더보기` in the browser setting
+  2. Go to `extensions, 도구 더보기 혹은 확장` in the browser's setting
   3. Locate `Markdown Preview Plus` and click on the `DETAILS 세부정보`
-  4. Check the option `Allow access to file URLs 파일 URL에 대한 액세스 허용`
+  4. Check the option `Allow access to file URLs, 파일 URL에 대한 액세스 허용`
   5. Drag and drop ~.md file in your brower.
-  6. For `LaTex`, check the math in `Markdown Preview Plus` options.
+  6. For `LaTex`, check the math option in `Markdown Preview Plus` icon in your brower top menubar'.
   7. Enjoy nicely formatted HTML!
 ### MS `Code`
   1. Install `Markdown All in One` & `Auto-Open Preview` extensions in your `Code`.
   2. Enjoy nicely formatted HTML!
 ### Refer to my tutorial: <https://youtu.be/sS1viPcXDIo>

 There are two ways to join Piazza, connect to the www.piazza.com.
   - To join Piazza, you may need the following information and